 Timothy S. McConn

 Tim currently serves as Secretary for the Houston Bar Association Oil, Gas and Minerals Section.
 A native Houstonian with deep roots in the community, Tim also serves on the Board of Directors for Trees for Houston and is Vice President of the St. Anne Catholic School Foundation.
 Tim and his wife, Ginnie, have two daughters.

 - Currently representing exploration and production company against claims that client breached obligations to co-working interest owners regarding expiring leases in the Texas Panhandle.
 Plaintiffs claim damages in excess of $500 million.

 - Currently representing exploration and production company in numerous royalty disputes related to Eagle Ford shale.

-- Recently represented Midland-based exploration and production company in suit involving trade secret misappropriation dispute.
+- Recently represented Midland-based exploration and production company in a suit involving trade secret misappropriation dispute.
 Plaintiff agreed to settlement for small fraction of claimed damages soon after Tim appeared in the case.

 - Represented oil and gas industry consultant in a suit for breach of contract and breach of fiduciary duty in connection with seismic acquisition project in Lavaca County, Texas.
 After a week-long trial, client won a unanimous defense verdict on all claims, while the jury found co-defendant liable.

 - Represented exploration and production company in a dispute over the right of first refusal concerning significant lease position in Permian Basin.
 Plaintiff claimed $15 million in past damages and sought title to the lease but ultimately agreed to settle for a small fraction of demand and client retained the lease.